-We are in a challenging time.
+We are currently facing a rather challenging time.
 It has made me reflect on the many things we take for granted.
-And everything that once made our lives easier, from office space to schools for our children to the convenience and dependability of small businesses.
+And everything that once made our lives easier, from office space or public school for our children, to the convenience and dependability of small businesses.

-There’s the restaurant you can depend on for a fun family night out.
-The corner store where you can always pop in, last minute, for a loaf of bread or a bottle of wine.
-The trusty auto repair shop that changes your oil down the street.
-Don’t forget how you enjoy going to the bookstore, the bakery, the café.
-Or, why you’re glad the dentist and the dry cleaner, with their personal touch, are there.
+There’s the restaurant you can depend on for a fun family night out, or the corner shop you can always pop into, last minute, for a loaf of bread or a bottle of wine.
+There's the trusty petrol station down the street that changes your oil, and don’t forget about the small bookstore, the bakery, or your favourite coffee shop.
 The list goes on and on.
-They’re always there for us – so let’s be there for them now, when they need us most.
+These businesses are always there for us – so let’s be there for them now, when they need us most.

-Small businesses across the country need our support.
-Here are eight meaningful ways to do that now.
+Small businesses across Europe need our support, so here are eight meaningful ways to do that right now.

 Don’t assume a business is closed just because their front doors are.
 Look online to see if they’re still operating.
 Some businesses have cut hours to keep their shelves stocked and their employees healthy.
 There are some that have pivoted to online sales.
 Others are opening pop-ups.
 Sit down restaurants and bars may offer delivery and takeout for limited hours or at reduced prices.

-Even better, take a picture of a product you purchased (or the results of a service you received) and post it to your social feed along with a shout-out using #SmallBizLove.
+Even better, take a picture of a product you purchased (or the results of a service you received) and post it to your social feed along with a shout-out using #ShopLocal or #SupportLocalBusinesses.
 Be sure to include helpful information like special offers, discounts, or free delivery.

 I love giving gift cards for small businesses because it’s a great way to put your money where your mouth is.
 You not only guarantee income to the business you recommend, you also send a new customer to their store or website.

 You can also buy gift cards now with the intention of using them yourself later.
 It’s like giving a business a small personal loan when times are tough.
 If it’s in your budget, pick your top three small businesses and buy two gift cards from each – one for you and one for a friend or family member.
-I’ve also already paid for my next three haircuts, even though I’m not sure when I’ll be able to get them!
 Try to think of similar advances you can give to small businesses for future services you might need.

-If a small business has done you right, return the favour by leaving them a glowing recommendation on a review site like Yelp, TripAdvisor or Just Dial.
-Be sure to mention they’re a small business.
+If a small business has done you right, return the favor by leaving them a glowing recommendation on a review site like Yelp, TripAdvisor, Groupon, or OpenTable.
+Be sure to mention that they’re a small business.
 Share the name of the owner or any employees who gave you great service.
-And be specific about why this business is one of your favourites.
+And be specific about why this business is one of your favorites.

 While experts differ on the risk factor associated with takeout and delivery, the fact remains these services are an essential lifeline for many people.
-Some delivery services, including Swiggy, Zomato and Dunzo, offer contactless delivery where they’ll leave food at your door and let you know when it’s arrived.
+Some delivery services, including JustEat, Deliveroo and Uber Eats, offer contactless delivery where they’ll leave food at your door and let you know when it’s arrived.
 Even if you never see your delivery person face-to-face, don’t forget to leave a generous tip!
 Many cooks and drivers are working harder than ever, but have fewer paid hours.

 This suggestion is as good for you as it is for your local gym or fitness studio.
 Many studios operate a model where the instructors are independent small business owners (contractors) who depend on customers taking their classes to earn fees.

-It only took a few days of social distancing before I started to feel sluggish and stir-crazy.
+It's hard not to feel sluggish or go stir-crazy after a few days of social distancing, being cooped up in your house or apartment!
 Luckily, some small gyms and studios are offering new fee-based online classes.
-Many studios across the country offer online classes.
-Look for these online fitness options and join in!
+Many gyms offer online classes, so look out for these online fitness options and join in!

 Salesforce helps you find more customers, win their business, and keep them happy so you can grow faster than ever.
-Learn more about our small business CRM solutions by following us on Twitter, LinkedIn, and Instagram.
+Learn more about our small business CRM solutions.

 Connect with your customers better with a crisis communication plan